peterramaldes/keg/README.md

 `generate`|static content generator script|optional

-Knowledge nodes can contain any files but consideration should be given to the fact that others will be replicating them as a part of federated knowledge base sharing.
+Knowledge nodes can contain any files but consideration should be given to the fact that others will be replicating them if shared.
 Therefore, large files should be avoided at all costs and emphasis should be on textual content, knowledge source.

 The file types will usually be: